• Skip to primary navigation

 For cinnamon syrup, add a couple cinnamon sticks.

-For a lemon, orange, or lime syrup, add some of the citrus rind.
+For a lemon, orange, or lime flavored sweetener, add some of the citrus rind.

 Golden DIY vanilla syrup is poured into a mason jar for storage in this vanilla syrup for coffee recipe.